franksfc/Hackintosh-Opencore-Inspiron3670-franksfc/README.md

 We have to clarify that xnu 4903.221.2 is used since macOS Mojave 10.14.1 and xnu 4903.241.1 is used since macOS Mojave 10.14.3.
 How about the latest macOS?
 Sadly there is no source code available.

 To figure out which value is defined on latest kernel we have to download the latest available [Kernel Debug Kit](https://developer.apple.com/download/more/?q=Kernel Debug Kit), which is 10.15.1 build 19B77a.
-By using Hopper Disassembler we see that **default value on macOS Catalina 10.15.1 for gDarkWakeFlags is 0x00000003**, which equals to 3.
+By using Hopper Disassembler we see that default value on macOS Catalina 10.15.1 for gDarkWakeFlags is 0x00000003, which equals to 3.

 ```
                      __ZL14gDarkWakeFlags:        // gDarkWakeFlags